-Metacam is an another variety that is made specifically for animals, while Mobic medication is designed for human use.
+Metacam is another variety that is made specifically for animals, while Mobic medication is designed for human use.
 It's very important to make sure these varieties aren't given to the wrong species.

 Uses For Meloxicam

 There are a few uses your dog can receive Meloxicam for.
-Typically, these can include pain that results from pain that can come after a surgery.
+Typically, these can include pain that results from the pain that can come after surgery.
 It's made to help them avoid pain while their body heals.
 Meloxicam is also used for osteoarthritis as well as fever reduction.

 Uses For Mobic

 Mobic is a medication that should not be used for your dog.
 While it is capable of relieving similar symptoms to Metacam/Meloxicam, it is a medication that is designed for humans.
 When you're seeking help for your dog, only Metacam should be used.